First Month Checklist

 • Personal – language, fitness, hobbies, or other interests

-• Professional – teaching skills, knowledge of English grammar, future career direction
+• Professional – teaching skills, future career direction

 • Travel – destinations and festivals you want to go to

-• It is also a good idea to carry the following items with you at all times, as any, or all, are required for various paperwork and needed to obtain things like a cellphone (the first four items will be arranged and given to you by your supervisor at some point after you arrive):
+• It is also a good idea to carry the following items with you at all times (the first four items will be arranged and given to you by your supervisor/BoE):

 • Your inkan (personal seal)